Chikwenduagwu/Kaelis/README.md

 | NEXT_PUBLIC_SEPOLIA_RPC_URL | ✅ |
 | DEPLOYER_PRIVATE_KEY | ✅ (Server Only) |

----

-## Step 4

-Deploy.

-Once deployment completes, the dashboard immediately connects to the live Ethereum Sepolia contracts.
+4. Deploy — the dashboard immediately connects to the live Ethereum Sepolia contracts.

----

 > [!IMPORTANT]
 >
 > `DEPLOYER_PRIVATE_KEY` should always remain a **server-side environment variable**.
->
-> Never expose it using the `NEXT_PUBLIC_` prefix.
+Never expose it with the `NEXT_PUBLIC_` prefix.

 ---

 # A Note on Local Nox Testing

-Kaelis intentionally does **not** run the Docker-backed local Nox infrastructure provided by the Hardhat plugin.

-Instead, every confidential operation executes directly against the live **Ethereum Sepolia** deployment, where the official iExec Nox infrastructure is already available.
+Kaelis intentionally skips the Docker-backed local Nox infrastructure from the Hardhat plugin.
+Every confidential operation runs directly against the live **Ethereum Sepolia** deployment via:

-The project explicitly enables:

 ```ts
 nox: {